grantcarthew/node-console-probe/README.md

 [![NPM][nodei-npm-image]][nodei-npm-url]

-Provides a couple of functions to inspect JavaScript objects.
-The `probe()` function outputs a prototype hierarchy tree to the console.
-The `json()` function safely writes a stringified object output to the console.
+Provides colourful functions to inspect JavaScript objects.

+* The `probe()` function outputs a prototype hierarchy tree to the console.
+* The `json()` function safely writes a stringified object output to the console.
+* The `yaml()` function converts objects into yaml format and outputs to the console.

 ## Installing